mishpajz-FIT/BI-PA2-pacman/README.md

 #### Compilation and manual

-The source code is in the *src/* subdirectory.
+The source code is in the *src* subdirectory.

 The game can compiled from the project root directory using `make compile`, which creates object files and compiles the binary of the game as *dobesmic* binary.